edgars-pivovarenoks/stateless-workflow/README.md

 # What is Stateless.Workflow?
-Stateless.Workflow is a generic and lightweight .NET C# library for creating business worfklows using state machines pattern.
+Stateless.Workflow is a generic and lightweight .NET C# library for creating business workflows using state machines pattern.
 Project is based on Stateless library that is used to create State Machines in C# code.

 ### Example
 ```csharp